pf0607/COZ/README.md

 # COZ-dataset
-Our dataset is available at xxxxxx.
+Our dataset will be released soon.